Reducing Anxiety and Fear in Childbirth

 Changes at a muscular level are also significant; when feeling tense and afraid muscles naturally tighten in readiness for action, but this is not helpful in labour.
 The resistance and tension can lead to more discomfort and a potentially slower labour.
 Messages from a tense anxious women's nervous system will also tell her body that she is expecting pain, priming her body for pain signals as a protective measure.

 This birthing video shows how calm and relaxed both the mother and her partner are during the final parts of stage one of labour.
-In this video the woman is very still but movement is also possible while using hypnobirthing, indeed movement is promoted and included in the preparation process.
 If, however, monitoring means movement is not possible this video shows how calmness can be enjoyed throughout the progression of labour .

 Reducing fear and anxiety during pregnancy and child birth can promote calmer, more comfortable and enjoyable birth for all the family.